soi-20/brains/_pages/ghosts.md

 > Big, Small and Competition

+Avoid Competition: business models are less durable than they used to be

 > Stop see a temporary trend as a competitive advantage

 > Companies are hard to build and even harder to expand across generations